How To Know If Your Baby Is Ready for Solids (3 Key Signs)

 2. Loss of the Tongue-Thrust Reflex

-The tongue-thrust reflex is an automatic response that pushes anything placed in the mouth back out.
-It protects babies from choking—but also makes it impossible to feed solids until it fades.
+The tongue-thrust reflex is a reflexive response that pushes anything placed into the mouth back out.
+This reflex serves a protective function for babies to reduce choking; however, it also means babies cannot consume solids until the reflex fades.

-- Offer a clean spoon or your finger near baby’s lips
+• Offer a clean spoon or your finger near the baby’s lips

-- If they accept it and explore with their mouth, it’s a green light
+• If they accept it and begin to explore with their mouth, it is a green light

-This is a key part of baby-led weaning readiness and essential for successful introduction of new textures.
+This is an important part of baby-led weaning readiness and is a prerequisite for a successful introduction to different textures.

-If your baby watches you eat, reaches for your plate, opens their mouth when food approaches, or mimics chewing motions, it’s a clear sign they’re curious and ready to try solids themselves.
+If the baby watches you eat, reaches for your plate, opens their mouth as the food approaches, or pretends to chew, these are all indicators your baby is interested enough to attempt solids themselves.

 Examples: